StudioZeroZero/Twice-Monitor/README.md

 - Automatically expand the video player
 - Use the available space based on the viewport dimensions to expand the video player

+>[!IMPORTANT]
-11. To get rid of pink video playback, disable graphic acceleration in chromium settings.
+> To get rid of pink video playback, disable graphic acceleration in chromium settings.

 With this, you can now have your favorite be automatically ran on your monitor!
-Next, we will setup the SPI display for a more low-profile setup :)
+Next, we will setup the SPI display for a more low-profile setup.

 ## 🔌 Setting up the ILI9341 Display